-High key photography is about eliminating harsh shadows and creating a bright and low contrast photo.
+High-key photography is about eliminating harsh shadows and creating a bright and low-contrast photo.
 It is generally used to convey an upbeat, funny, or beautiful subject.
 It is also used in product photos.
 If you want to shoot high key indoors, it’s best to have some studio lighting available, preferably 3-4 flashes: two on your subject, two on the backdrop.
 Also, make sure your camera’s settings are optimized to allow lots of light to reach the camera sensor.
-Make sure there’s enough light to brighten the scene considerably without blowing out the subject.
+Ensure there’s enough light to brighten the scene considerably without blowing out the subject.

 Thanks for reading the article, hope you found it useful and informative.
 If you have any comments or questions, please write them down in the box below, I’ll be glad to answer.

 If you enjoy the site, don’t forget to subscribe, we will only inform you when a new article is posted.